Our work is made possible by generous contributions from foundations, other organizations, local businesses, and individuals—and you.

 - Samantha Roberts, BEST advisor, Eugene Area Chamber of Commerce

-- Joshua Skov, BEST advisor
+- Joshua Skov, BEST past president

-- Jean Tate, BEST advisor
+- Jean Tate, BEST past advisor

 - Sue Wolling, BEST advisor